spettersson/splunk4patientprivacy/data_guide.md

 5. Validate **event line-breaking**
 6. Validate **timestamp extraction**

-✅ **If logs are not parsing correctly, adjust the sourcetype and retest.**
+❗ **If logs are not parsing correctly, adjust the sourcetype and repeat the test.**

+---
 ---